-This dairy-free version of the beloved winter classic, gingerbread people cookies, will fill your home with holiday scents of ginger, cinnamon, and nutmeg.
-They are great on a cold winter day with a cup of hot cocoa or dairy-free chai.
+Our dairy-free version of beloved gingerbread people cookies will fill your home with holiday scents of ginger, cinnamon, and nutmeg.
+Easy to prep and bake, they are also a family project where anyone can help, even the little ones.

-- In a large mixing bowl, cream margarine and brown sugar with a hand mixer or standing mixer with paddle attachment until fluffy, about 4 minutes.
-Add molasses and beat well, about 2 minutes.
+In a large mixing bowl, cream margarine and brown sugar until fluffy, or about 4 minutes, with a hand mixer or standing mixer with a paddle attachment.
+Add molasses and beat well for about 2 minutes.
 Add in egg and beat until well combined.

-- In several additions, add the dry mixture, beating until mixture just holds together.
-Divide dough into three batches.
-Wrap each section in plastic wrap and chill in the refrigerator for one hour.
+One spoonful at a time, add the dry mixture into the creamed butter, beating until the mixture just holds together in a ball.
+Divide the dough in three and wrap each section in plastic wrap.
+Chill in the refrigerator for one hour.

-- Lightly flour a countertop or work surface, and, working with one section at a time, roll out dough until about 1/4 inch thick.
-Using a cookie cutter dipped in flour, cut out individual cookies and place on prepared sheets.
-Place sheets in the freezer for 15 minutes.
+Using a cookie cutter dipped in flour, cut out individual people-shaped cookies and place on prepared sheets.
+Once you've cut out all of the cookies, place sheets in the freezer for 15 minutes.

-- Working in batches, bake cookies for 12-15 minutes, until lightly browned.
+Working in batches, bake cookies for 12 to 15 minutes, until lightly browned.
 After removing the pans from the oven, allow cookies to remain on pans for about 2 minutes before placing on a cooling rack to finish cooling.

 - This recipe is suitable for dairy-free and lactose-free diets, but as with any recipe intended for persons with allergies or dietary restrictions, make sure to read all nutritional labels carefully to make sure that there are no hidden dairy-derived ingredients (or other allergens, if these apply to you).

 - Our recipe uses soy margarine, but soy allergies are also possible, especially in young children.
 Use a soy-free vegan alternative if you want to be sure the cookies will also fit this dietary restriction.